mwongess/alx-backend-storage/README.md

 ## Acknowledgements :pray:

-Tap this image for more information
+Click this image for more information

 <a href= "https://www.alxafrica.com/"><img style="width: 100%" src="img/alx.png" alt="Alx logo"></a>